Assessing the effect of mass-model assumptions on measuring the Hubble constant from the cluster-lensed supernova Refsdal: Conclusion

 To explore the dependence of constraints on the Hubble constant on the choice of lens mass models, we utilize 23 different lens mass models, each making different assumptions regarding the profiles of the dark matter halo, the number of dark matter halo components, and multipole perturbations.
 We find that the variation in the best-fitting values of the Hubble constant is relatively small across the 23 lens mass models.
 By summing the posteriors of the Hubble constant with equal weighting, we obtain a combined constraint of $H_0=70.0^{+4.7}_{-4.9}\Mpc$.
 We also try a different weighting scheme based on positional errors of supernova images, finding a slightly tighter constraint of $H_0=70.3\pm4.4 \Mpc$.
 Compared to the constraint on $H_0=64.8^{+4.4}_{-4.3}\Mpc$ derived from eight cluster lens models in Ref.~\cite{2023Sci...380.1322K}, our results represent a comparable precision, although the central value is about $1\sigma$ higher in our result.

 Our finding appears to differ from our previous work, which revealed significant lens mass model dependence in the cluster-lensed quasar system SDSS J1004+4112 and yielded a weak constraint on the Hubble constant of $H_0=67.5^{+14.5}_{-8.9}\Mpc$ \cite{2023PhRvD.108h3532L}.
-We argue that the large number of multiple images for SN Refsdal plays a crucial role in breaking the degeneracy among different lens mass models and in obtaining the robust measurement of the Hubble constant.
+We argue that the much larger number of multiple images for SN Refsdal than for SDSS J1004+4112 plays a crucial role in breaking the degeneracy among different lens mass models and in obtaining the more accurate measurement of the Hubble constant.

 In addition, we examine critical curves, the radial convergence, the tangential shear, and magnification factors of the multiply lensed supernova images, and their correlations with the best-fitting Hubble constant values.
 We observe correlations between the Hubble constant and the radial convergence and tangential shear profiles as well as magnification factors.
 While such correlation has been known for galaxy-scale lenses, our analysis well demonstrates that such correlation exists also for the analysis of massive clusters with complex mass distributions and many multiple images.
 Furthermore, our analysis clearly demonstrates the usefulness of gravitationally lensed Type Ia supernovae, even for the cluster-scale.